Climate change forum loses sponsor after dispute over story

 The League of Conservation Voters said in a statement withdrawing from the climate forum that the magazine’s “offensive piece” about the Democratic mayor of South Bend, Indiana, “and the choice to run it, are inconsistent with our values.”
 The Center for American Progress Action Fund said that while it “strongly supports the idea of giving the candidates a forum to address climate change,” remaining a backer of the planned forum “is not possible” following The New Republic’s decision to publish its Buttigieg story.

-Another sponsor of the summit, Gizmodo Media Group, wrote Saturday that the Natural Resources Defense Council Action Fund environmental group also had withdrawn from the forum after The New Republic’s piece and that the magazine itself had also backed out of the event.
+Another sponsor of the summit, G/O Media, wrote Saturday that the Natural Resources Defense Council Action Fund environmental group also had withdrawn from the forum after The New Republic’s piece and that the magazine itself had also backed out of the event.
 The forum is still scheduled for Sept.
 23 in New York.

 Asked for his reaction to the magazine article, Buttigieg said Saturday: “I appreciated that article was taken down.
 I don’t think it really reflects the New Republic that I know.”

-Note: This story has been corrected to show that a sponsor of the summit is G/O Media, not Gizmodo Media Group.